 Purple Day, March 26th, was started in 2008 by a little girl in Nova Scotia called Cassidy who wanted her friends to know what it really meant for her to live with epilepsy.
 A child’s dream of sharing her story has turned into a recognized, global movement to raise awareness for epilepsy on March 26th.
 Visit www.purpleday.org to get more information about her initiative.
 March 26th is now official Purple Day in Canada thanks to the passage of a federal private members bill supported by all parties in Parliament last year.
 This year people from all parts of Canada will be wearing purple and working to educate the community about epilepsy: a condition that affects 1 in 100 Canadians but is still very misunderstood by the public.
 Individuals and groups in our community are working with Epilepsy Toronto to plan events that will help bring better public awareness about the facts and realities of epilepsy.
-You can show your support by wearing a bit of purple on March 26th, and encouraging others to do the same.
+You can show your support by wearing purple on March 26th, and encouraging others to do the same.

 Due to concerns related to COVID-19, all in person Purple Day events have all been cancelled, including events which had been scheduled at at SickKids, Toronto Western Hospital, Scarborough Health Network, George Brown and across the TDSB.